 Some anticancer drugs can damage the ovaries.
 If you have not gone through menopause yet, you may have hot flashes and vaginal dryness.
 Your menstrual periods may no longer be regular or may stop.
 You may become infertile (unable to become pregnant).
 For women over the age of 35, this damage to the ovaries is likely to be permanent.

 On the other hand, you may remain able to become pregnant during chemotherapy.
-Before treatment begins, you should talk with your doctor about birth control because many drugs given during the first trimester are known to cause birth defects.
+Before treatment begins, you should talk with your breast cancer specialist about birth control because many drugs given during the first trimester are known to cause birth defects.

 Clinical trials are carefully controlled research studies that test promising new therapies or procedures to advance cancer treatment.

-Learn more about the latest developments in breast cancer research.
+Learn more about the latest developments in cancer research.